The Sahara desert in Pre-Colonial Africa was once supported life when it was rich in vegetation and animal life.

 At this point, great lakes which would later form the great Lakes of East Africa like Lake Tanganyika were formed as the environment also shifted and a Savannah landscape that could support vegetation and animal life emerged from the fertile green Sahara.

 This period also marked the establishment of a pattern in the Earth’s tilt that would shift the Sahara Climate from fertile green to desert every 20 000 years, and its also in this period that traces of Cave Paintings by early Hunter Gatherers whose lives were supported by the vegetation and animal life in the Sahara desert region.
-The last 10 000 year cycle in which the Sahara climate shifted to bring about changes in the vegetation and animal life of the fertile green Sahara resulted in the mass migration of early man from the fertile green Sahara which could no longer support life because it had now become a desert.
+The last 10 000 year cycle in which the Sahara climate shifted to bring about changes in the vegetation and animal life of the fertile green Sahara resulted in the mass migration of early man from the fertile green Sahara to create the Nile Valley Kemetic Civilization which would eventually lead to the rise of Ancient Egypt.